Coronavirus variants, first found in UK and South Africa, spread worldwide

 ISRAEL detected four cases of the coronavirus emerging in Britain.

-JAPAN detected the variant found in South Africa, the government said, the first such discovery in a nation that has already identified more than a dozen cases of the variant spreading in Britain.
+JAPAN detected the variant found in South Africa, the first such discovery in a nation that has already identified more than a dozen cases of the variant spreading in Britain.

 JORDAN has detected its first two cases of the variant spreading in Britain.